 Partnership period: July 2013 – July 2014

 ACHIEVEMENTS: During the program partnership, Compatible Technology International (CTI) sold 86 threshers and 102 grinders to farmers and farmer cooperatives, reaching more than 1,000 smallholder households.
-Since then, CTI has sold hundreds more and is now working with a local manufacturer to reduce the sales price, with a goal of reaching 16,200 individuals within five years.
+Since then, CTI has sold hundreds more and is working with a local manufacturer to reduce the sales price, with a goal of reaching 16,200 individuals.

 PURPOSE: Introduce the nonprofit’s pearl millet tools to Senegal’s smallholder farmers.
-CTI’s pearl millet tools are mechanical, hand-operated tools that include a manually operated stripper, thresher, winnower, and grinder that in minutes process pearl millet from seed heads into clean, unbroken grain.
-The thresher alone allows users to process 1 kilogram of grain in less than half the time as threshing manually and results in close to zero grain loss.
+CTI’s pearl millet tools are mechanical, hand-operated tools that include a manually operated stripper, thresher, winnower, and grinder that can process pearl millet from seed heads into clean, unbroken grain in minutes.
+The thresher alone allows users to process 1 kilogram of grain in less than half the time as threshing manually, resulting in close to zero grain loss.